Manage Care

 All California healthcare providers who administer vaccines must also enter immunization information for each patient into the local immunization registry within 14 calendar days, in accordance with state and federal laws.

-Members meet the measure requirements when they received all the following:
+Members meet measure requirements when they receive all of the following:

-- At least one meningococcal vaccine administered with a date of service on or between the member’s 11th and 13th birthdays or anaphylaxis due to the meningococcal vaccine any time on or before the member’s 13th birthday.
+- Anaphylaxis due to the vaccine any time on or before the member’s 13th birthday.

-- At least one Tdap vaccine administered with a date of service on or between the member’s 10th and 13th birthdays or anaphylaxis or encephalitis due to tetanus, diphtheria or pertussis vaccine any time on or before the member’s 13th birthday.
+- Anaphylaxis or encephalitis due to the vaccine any time on or before the member’s 13th birthday.

-- At least two HPV vaccines with dates of service at least 146 days apart on or between the member’s 9th and 13th birthdays.
+- Two doses administered at least 146 days apart on or between the member’s 9th and 13th birthdays; or

-- At least three HPV doses with different service dates on or between the member’s 9th and 13th birthdays.
+- At least three doses administered on or between the member’s 9th and 13th birthdays; or

-- Anaphylaxis due to the HPV vaccine any time on or before the members 13th birthday.
+- Anaphylaxis due to the vaccine any time on or before the members 13th birthday.

 Note: SNOMED codes indicating anaphylaxis or encephalitis from vaccines need to be submitted via the Alliance Data Submission Tool (DST).

 - Manually compile patient data.
-For example, download your monthly Adolescent Immunizations Quality report from the Provider Portal and compare it to your EHR/paper charts.
+For example, download your monthly Adolescent Immunizations Quality report from the Provider Portal and compare it to your EHR/paper records.

 This measure allows providers to submit immunization codes from the clinic EHR system or paper records to the Alliance by the DST contractual deadline.
 To submit, you may upload data files to the DST on the Provider Portal.
 To be accepted, data must be submitted as a CSV file.
 Step-by-step instructions are available in the Data Submission Tool Guide on the Provider Portal.